DeepPavlovAdmin/scai17/index.md

 # Workshop Format
   * Invited Speakers and Oral Presentation
   * Panel Discussion.
-You can send us your suggestions.
+You can [send](https://app2.sli.do/event/oojahuue/questions) your suggestions.
   * Breakout Session to plan a roadmap for Conversational AI
   * Poster Session